dokato/dokato.github.io/content/pages/about.md

 ## <i class="fas fa-laptop"></i> Software

 - [Websites for Health Assesment Tool](https://github.com/dokato/healthcareonlinesources) - provides users with a ranking of online medical information sources credibility.
 Created at **NHS HackDay 2020** - 3rd place in a community vote.
 Chrome extension available to download from the <a href="https://chrome.google.com/webstore/detail/what-websites-for-health/maoedkipekbhpphphjmnmoccdgkkahfn" target="_blank"> Chrome store</a>.
+Also sister project: <a href="https://www.authentisci.com/" target="_blank"> AuthentiSci</a>.

-- [TODOr](https://github.com/dokato/todor) - **R addin**, which helps discover all TODO places in the RStudio (rewarded as an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).
+- [TODOr](https://github.com/dokato/todor) - **addin to RStudio**, which helps discover all TODO places in the RStudio (rewarded as an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).

 - [ARmadillo](https://armadillo-brain.herokuapp.com/) - **augmented reality** 3D MRI data visualization project, created at **OHBM Hackathon 2018** in Singapore.

-- [DFA python](https://github.com/dokato/dfa) - surprisingly popular simple implementation of **Detrended Fluctuation Analysis**  algorithm in python.
+- [DFA python](https://github.com/dokato/dfa) - a simple implementation of **Detrended Fluctuation Analysis**  algorithm in python.

 - [ConnectiviPy](https://github.com/dokato/connectivipy) - **Google Summer of Code** 2016 project.
 From scratch implementation of a Python module with various brain connectivity estimators.

-- [nounprojectR](https://github.com/CaRdiffR/nounprojectR) - **RStudio addin** to R API for The Noun Project - a popular catalogue of icons.
+- [niftytorchprep](https://github.com/NiftyTorch/ohbm-hackthon2020) - CLI for preparing neuroimaging data from **BIDS format** to train/test/validation structure for deep-learning training in **NiftyTorch**.

 - Contributions to open source packages: *sklearn*, *shiny.semantic*, *shiny.collections*, *shiny.i18n*, *semantic.dashboard*, *mljar*, *brian2*, *mne-python* and <a href="https://github.com/dokato" target="_blank">more...</a>